-David Bailey is a Visiting Professor of Law at King’s College London, a barrister and author.
+David Bailey is a Professor of Practice Law at King’s College London, a barrister and author.
 Professor Bailey has taught postgraduate courses on competition law and policy at King’s College London since 2003, having taught at King’s since 2001.

 Professor Bailey is a practising barrister, qualified in England and Wales and in Ireland; he is also an attorney in New York.
 Since 2015, he has been Standing Counsel to the UK Competition and Markets Authority and the Hong Kong Competition Commission.